 This laboratory course deals with the processes and principles common to all living systems and with the diversity generated by evolution.
 Major emphasis is placed on cell biology, genetics, plants and animal diversity, and vertebrate structure and functions.
-The laboratory includes microscope work, field trips, dissections and the scientific method.

 Corequisite: BL 101.1